couchbase/java-dcp-client/README.md

 # Couchbase Java DCP Client
-This repository contains a purely java-based implementation for a Couchbase DCP (Database Change Protocol) client.
+This repository contains a pure Java implementation of a Couchbase Database Change Protocol (DCP) client.

-**Important: The `java-dcp-client` is not officially supported by Couchbase directly.
-It is used as a fundamental building block for higher-level (supported) libraries like our kafka or elasticsearch connectors.
-Use at your own Risk!**
+**Important:** The `java-dcp-client` is **not officially supported** by Couchbase directly.
+It is used as a fundamental building block for higher-level (supported) libraries like our Kafka and Elasticsearch connectors. **Use at your own risk!**

-It supports:
+## Compatibility Notes
+Versions 0.27.0 through 0.35.0 inclusive are incompatible with Couchbase Server 7.0.2 and later (the client may fail to bootstrap or respond to server cluster topology changes).
+We recommend all users upgrade to 0.36.0 or later.

+## Features
- - [x] Low Overhead Streaming
+ - [x] Low overhead streaming
  - [x] Async from top to bottom
  - [x] Stream specific vbuckets
- - [x] Manual Start/Stop of streams
+ - [x] Manual start/stop of streams
- - [x] Noop Acknowledgements and Dead Connection Detection
+ - [x] Noop acknowledgements and dead connection detection
- - [x] Flow Control
+ - [x] Flow control
- - [x] Session Management for restartability
+ - [x] Session management for restartability
- - [x] Rebalance Support
+ - [x] Rebalance support
  - [x] Export current session state for durability (ships with JSON)
- - [x] Start and Restart from specific session state (import durable state)
+ - [x] Start and restart from specific session state (import durable state)
- - [x] Pausing and Restarts
+ - [x] Pausing and restarts
  - [x] Stream up to a specific point in time for a vbucket and then stop
  - [x] Proper shutdown/disconnect and cleanup

-# Installation
+## Installation
 We publish the releases (including pre-releases to maven central):

 ```xml